Summer 2019 will be hot (hopefully), but these summer pop-ups are hotter.

 Ahhhh, summer.
 You can almost smell it in the air.
 Despite the best attempts of the British climate, summer is definitely (maybe) coming to a city near you.
-Taking over rooftops, riversides, and pub gardens, London’s marvellous summer pop-ups will help you make the most of it.
+Taking over rooftops, riversides, and pub gardens, London’s marvellous summer pop-ups will help you make the most of it – and we’ve wrapped them all up in one handy list!

 Open 4-11pm, Thursday to Saturday.
 Find it at Bridge Road, E15 3PA – nearest station is Stratford High Street.